bcrtvkcs/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule/README.md

 Keeps the developer options setting that removes the 60 Hz frame rate limit in games enabled after every reboot.

+## ⚠️ Disclaimer

+I am not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.
+Please do some research if you have any concerns about features included in this module before flashing it!
+YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you.

 # Installation Instructions
 1. [Download the latest release](https://github.com/bcrtvkcs/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule/releases/latest/download/EnableTheRemoveGameFPSLimitDevSettingAutomatically-Magisk-KSUModule-main.zip).
 2. Flash it via KernelSU, KernelSU Next, or Magisk.